-Decree 42/2005 also establishes that the agreement for the supply of electricity must abide by its provisions.
+Decree no. 42/2005, of October 29, also establishes that the agreement for the supply of electricity must abide by its provisions.
 The electricity supply model between EDM (in its capacity as distributor and currently only supplier of electrical energy in Mozambique) and consumers was approved by an Order of the Ministry of Mineral Resources and Energy, dated December 29, 2006.
 This template regulates the main obligations of EDM and consumers, grounds for denying connection, grounds for interruption of supply, transfer of rights and obligations, and termination of the agreement.